Yossef-Dawoad/privateGPTServer/README.md

 pip install -r requirements.txt
 ```
 ## How to run the server ?
-this server uses `falcon7B` model and `e5-base-v2` embeddings so it need to download these
+this server uses `falcon7B` model and `e5-base-v2` embeddings so it need to download these models
+To run HF Inference Models (models that run on the Hugging Face platform), you need to have at least `~ 2-3 GB`
-models which require roughly `~6 GB` free from your Disk and RAM to load it
+of free disk space and RAM to load the models.
+If you want to download the models locally,
+  you should also have enough RAM and hardware capacity, which you can estimate roughly by the model size.
 - first you have to navigate to [HuggingFaceHub](https://huggingface.co/settings/tokens) singup and generate new token
 - create `.env` file in the current directory where the `app.py` live place `huggingfacehub_api_token=YOUR-TOKEN-HERE`
 - now go to the command line and type the follwing to run the server